Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

 \section{Steady State Implications for Aggregate Play}

-Sections \ref{sec:sender_side} and \ref{sec:receiver_side} have separately examined the senders' and receivers' learning problems.
+Section \ref{sec:aggregate} separately examined the senders' and receivers' learning problems.
 In this section, we turn to the two-sided learning problem.
-We will first define steady state strategy profiles, which are signalling game strategy profiles $\pi^{*}$ where $\pi_{1}^{*}$ and $\pi_{2}^{*}$ are mutual aggregate responses, and then characterize the steady states using our previous results.
+We will first define steady-state strategy profiles, which are signaling game strategy profiles $\pi^{*}$ where $\pi_{1}^{*}$ and $\pi_{2}^{*}$ are mutual aggregate responses, and then characterize the steady states using our previous results.

-\subsection{Steady states, $\delta$-stability, and patient stability}
+\subsection{Steady States, $\delta$-Stability, and Patient Stability}